Easy California Corbina Recipe for a Fresh Coastal Dinner

 Citrus Sauce

-Combine lemon, lime, and orange juices with garlic, olive oil, and honey for a zesty, refreshing sauce in this California Corbina recipe.
+Whisk 1 tbsp each of lemon, lime, and orange juices with 1 tsp minced garlic, 2 tbsp olive oil, and 1 tsp honey for a zesty, tropical sauce that brightens this **California Corbina recipe**.
+Explore more at our Sauce Recipes.

 Herb-Infused Sauces

-Blend parsley, dill, basil, olive oil, garlic, and capers for a fragrant, earthy complement.
+Blend 2 tbsp chopped parsley, 1 tbsp dill, 1 tbsp basil, 3 tbsp olive oil, 1 tsp minced garlic, and 1 tbsp capers for a fragrant, earthy sauce that enhances Corbina’s coastal charm.

 Serving Suggestions